 - Choose your franchise partners wisely — fresh-off-the boat entrepreneurs, people looking for a career change, and retirees are not good franchise partners.
 They often lack drive, experience, and passion for foodservice, all of which are required to make this work.
 Choose people who have at least some experience working in the restaurant industry.
 Also, focus on franchisees who want to operate multiple locations instead of one-offs — they’ll become more independent with every new opening.

 - Write down your SOPs, processes, and everything in between — give the franchisee all the tools they need to be successful.
 This means writing down and codifying everything that works in your current locations, from back-of-house operating procedures to your allergen management strategy.
 This is extra upfront work for you, but it makes success more likely for your franchisees.

 - Invest time & money in guidance and training — your franchisee will need a lot of hand-holding and support, especially in the beginning.
 Be there for things like location selection, choosing real estate partners, and staffing.
 Explain what makes your concept work, and train them on how to replicate your results for themselves.

 And one last thing — don’t rush into franchising.

 Your goal is to open successful and profitable locations.
 Since you’ll be investing a lot of time in the early stages of each franchise, you don’t want to spread yourself too thin.
 If you do that, you risk botched launches, slow early months, and locations closing.
 And every time a location closes, your reputation takes a hit.

 Avoid that by growing your restaurant brand slowly but steadily.

-Choose a Tech Stack That Supports Restaurant Growth
+Choose a Tech Stack That Supports Your Restaurant Expansion Strategy